OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-7/instructions.md

 The above relies on `pwd` to fill in the docker volume source path.
 If you're on Windows, replace `$(pwd)` with the absolute path to the `open-liberty-masterclass/start/coffee-shop` directory in the above command.

+Run the `docker logs coffee-shop` command.
 You should see the following message as the server is starting:

 ```
 [AUDIT   ] CWWKG0102I: Found conflicting settings for mpMetrics configuration.